-- 1. Long-sleeved shirt and long pants
+- 1. Long-sleeved shirt and long pants.

-- 2. Shoes and socks
+- 2. Shoes and socks.

-- 3. Chemical-resistant gloves
+- 3. Protective eyewear.

+- 4. Chemical-resistant gloves (except for pilots) when applying with any handheld nozzle or equipment, mixing or loading, cleaning up spills or equipment, or otherwise exposed to the concentrate.

-- Chemical resistant apron when applying with any handheld nozzle or equipment, mixing or loading, cleaning up spills or equipment, or otherwise exposed to the concentrate.
+- 5. Chemical-resistant apron when applying with any handheld nozzle or equipment, mixing or loading, cleaning up spills or equipment, or otherwise exposed to the concentrate.

-See engineering controls for additional requirements.
+See "Engineering Controls" for additional requirements.